mebmiranda/MEBM/README.md

 * Determined if there is a linear relationship between the predictor variables and response variable.
 Radio and Newspaper do not have a linear relationship with Sales, hence, the two predictor variables were not included in the model.
 * Generated the Linear Regression Model.
 The model has a 0.932 Coefficient of Determination which means that 93.2% of the data fit the regression model.
 * Analyzed if Residuals has Autocorrelation using the Durbin Watson Test.
 The test result suggests that there is a positive low autocorrelation on the residual which is acceptable.
-* Determine if the Residuals have Homoscedasticity or Heteroscedasticity relationship.
+* Determined if the Residuals have Homoscedasticity or Heteroscedasticity relationship.
 The Residual Plot shows that there is a Homoscedasticity relationship on the residuals.
-* Determine if the Residuals are Normally Distributed.
+* Determined if the Residuals are Normally Distributed.
 The Quartile-Quartile Plot shows that the Residuals are Normally Distributed.

 ### [Traveling Salesman Problem: Simulated Annealing](https://github.com/mebmiranda/Traveling-Salesman-Problem/blob/main/Traveling%20Salesperson%20Problem%20-%20Simulated%20Annealing%20.ipynb) ###
 ##### [Click here to see full analysis](https://github.com/mebmiranda/Traveling-Salesman-Problem/blob/main/Traveling%20Salesperson%20Problem%20-%20Simulated%20Annealing%20.ipynb) ####
 * Used Euclidean Distance formula to compute the distance from one location to another.
 * Computed the initial path's total distance which is the distance from Location 0 to Location 1, and so on until the last Location, and the distance going back from the Last Location to Location 0.
-* Generated 2 random numbers to determine which cities will be swap on the next iteration.
+* Generated 2 random numbers to determine which cities will be swapped on the next iteration.
 * Computed the new path's total distance.
 If this new path is shorter, accept it.
-Otherwise, accept it with probability p
+Otherwise, accept it with probability p.
-* The formula for p is p = exp((old distance - new distance)/k) where k is the temperature of the system
+* The formula for p is p = exp((old distance - new distance)/k) where k is the temperature of the system.
 * Generate random probability and if p is better than the generated random probability, accept the new path.